SAP/open-ux-tools/README.md

 ### Run linting of sources using `eslint`

-To run linting of sources, run the following command at the root of the repo or in the individual package:
+To run linting of sources, run the following command at the root of the repository or in the individual package:

 ```shell
 pnpm lint
 ```

-To fix linting errors that can fixed automatically, run the following command at the root of the repo or in the individual package:
+To fix linting errors that can be fixed automatically, run the following command at the root of the repository or in the individual package:

 ```shell
 pnpm lint:fix